 Counseling Services offers personal, educational, and career counseling for JSU students.
 Counseling Services also provides testing services, outreach programs, and resources for students.
-The Counseling Services office is located in 140 Daugette Hall and more information can be located at www.jsu.edu/ccservices.
+The Counseling Services office is located in the old student health center building (between

+Sparkman Hall and Mason Hall) and more information can be located at www.jsu.edu/ccservices.
 Their phone number is 256-782-5475.